Apache Tutorials for Beginners

 Apache Log Format

-Apache logs provide detailed information that help to detect common issues with server.
+With the server hardened, log review becomes the primary tool for spotting problems.
+Apache logs provide detailed information that helps detect common issues with the server.

-In order create access logs, mod_log_configmodule must be enabled.
+In order to create access logs, the mod_log_config module must be enabled.

 • TransferLog: Creating a log file.

-TransferLog directive is available in the apache configuration file and it rotates virtual host log files as per set parameters.
+The TransferLog directive is available in the Apache configuration file, and it rotates virtual host log files as per set parameters.

 <VirtualHost www.example.com>